Dans-labs/formats/source/development.md

 file extensions involved.

-This is a big nest of interlinked information, and one of the tasks of the build script is to provide links between related pages wherever relevant.
+This is a big nest of interlinked information, and one of the tasks of the build script is to provide links between related pages whereever relevant.

 ## How does it work?